Rishikasai/GoWebapp/Minibank/README.md

 A Minibank web application consisting of LOGIN, REGISTER, LOGOUT, DEPOSIT, WITHDRAW AND BALANCE_CHECK Modules.

-All the Transactions are logged into the file logrus.log A seperate package was created for DB connection information.
+All the Transactions are logged into the file logrus.log

+A seperate package (models) was created for DB connection information.

 Created using Go Framework: Gorilla - (mux & sessions) , MySQL and logrus